Jeff Buser - Legacy of Alexander

 OK, so why two CDs?

-be written was going over 75 minutes, the maximum length of a standard CD.
+Running time is way over 75 minutes, the maximum length of a standard CD.

 I was agonizing over what to cut when I realized two CDs would be perfect.